Wayward Souls

 - 100 % negative mentions

-The game's stability is marred by technical glitches, such as charge attacks failing to execute properly when moving downwards, which can lead to confusion and unfair difficulty spikes during battles.
-While players must carefully manage health and resources, the occasional damage from these glitches does not completely undermine the gameplay experience.
-Overall, the stability issues contribute to a challenging environment that requires skillful play to navigate.
+The game's stability is marred by technical glitches, such as charge attacks failing to execute while moving downwards, which can lead to confusion and unfair difficulty during battles, especially against overwhelming enemy numbers.
+While players must carefully manage health and resources, the occasional damage from these glitches is not game-breaking but can detract from the overall experience.

-“Surviving through each of the dungeons, including the labyrinth, is a careful balance of conserving health and resources.
-The maximum amount of health recovered from upgrading each class's health recovery up to 12 is low enough to require skillful play, but high enough to compensate for occasional damage from technical glitches, such as charge attacks not releasing when walking downwards, or the slightly unfair number of enemies that leads to inevitable yet not game-ending damage.”
+“Surviving through each of the dungeons, including the labyrinth, is a careful balance of conserving health or resources.
+The maximum amount of health recovered from upgrading each class's health recovery up to 12 is low enough to require engagement and good play, but high enough to compensate for the occasional damage from technical glitches, such as charge attacks not releasing when walking downwards, or a slightly unfair number of enemies that leads to inevitable yet not game-ending damage.”

 “Certain glitches, such as the charge attack hold while walking downwards, lead to confusion mid-battle.
 This is particularly deadly when the last crusade throws significantly more enemies at you, with stronger types in a manner that isn't challenging but rather unfairly hard.”